ozdanborne/k8s-e2e-containerized/README.md

 Step 1: Run the Kubernetes End-to-End Tests.

-Step 2: That's it.
-There is no step 2.
+Step 2: Congratulate yourself on not even having to build Kubernetes first.

 ### You too can run the k8s-e2e's on your cluster __without having to build Kubernetes first__.